mhyr/blader/README.md

 Examiners: Prof. Dr.-Ing.
 Walter Lang, Prof. Dr.-Ing.
 Michael Freitag
 Supervisors: Benjamin Staar and Dimitri Denhof

+To get access to the dataset, contact

-The program is currently set to run in the fully automatic mode that replaces the human in the loop with an auto evaluator.
+[auto.py](auto.py) is currently set to run in the fully automatic mode that replaces the human in the loop with an auto evaluator.

-This program was run on windows platform and has not been tested on Linux
+This program was run on windows platform and has not been tested on Linux.